erankova/Phase_3_Project/README.md

 Lastly, there are a couple of weak correlations associated with our target `churn` variable; It seems `customer_service_calls`, `international_plan` and `total_day_minutes` have a slight positive correlation with churn.
 While weak correlations, we would want to consider including these features in our models.

 ![alt text](Phase_3_Project/Images/Data Exploration Heatmap.png)

+# Data Preperation

+To prepare the data for modeling, several steps had to be taken as described below.

+### Pre-Split: